coverclock/com-diag-diminuto/README.md

 # Unit Test Make Targets

+* sanity - these unit tests take just a few moments to run.
+* longer - these unit tests take a coffee break to run.
-* extended - these unit tests take a lunch time to run.
+* extended - these unit tests take a lunch break or more to run.
-* geologic - these unit test take over night or more to run.
+* geologic - these unit test take the better part of a day or more to run.

+# More Unit Test Make Targets

 * gnuish - these unit tests are for features that require GNU.
 * logging - these unit tests exercise the logging feature.
 * mostest - these unit tests require "make most; make mostest" to run.
 * nohup - these unit tests require "nohup make nohup" to run.
 * privileged - these unit tests require "sudo make privileged" to run.
-* sanity - these unit tests take a coffee break to run.
 * signals - these unit tests exercise the kill signal handlers.
 * sockets - these unit tests test the ipc4, ipc6, ipcl, mux, and poll features.
 * threads - these unit tests exercise the POSIX thread-based features.